alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-8-my-liquidity.png" alt=""><figcaption><p>"My Liquidity" panel.</p></figcaption></figure>

 {% hint style="info" %}
-You can find the "My Liquidity" panel above the Liquidity Pool control panel (shown in Step 3).
-A summarized version is also available under the Swap -> Pool tab or at https://app.alexlab.co/pool.
+You can find the **My Liquidity** panel above the Liquidity Pool control panel (shown in Step 3).
+A summarized version is also available under the `Swap` -> `Pool` tab or at https://app.alexlab.co/pool.
 {% endhint %}

 ## :palm\_down\_hand: :moneybag: Removing liquidity

 ### Step 1: Go to the Pool Tab

-As when adding liquidity, go to [https://app.alexlab.co/](https://app.alexlab.co/) and click on navbar's Swap -> Pool tab.
+As when adding liquidity, go to [https://app.alexlab.co/](https://app.alexlab.co/) and click on navbar's `Swap` -> `Pool` tab.

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-1-pool-tab.png" alt="" width="375"><figcaption></figcaption></figure>

-Once you're on the Pool page, you'll find the "My Liquidity" panel at the top of the pool list.
+Once you're on the Pool page, you'll find the **My Liquidity** panel at the top of the pool list.
 This panel provides a summary of all your pool contributions.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-1-my-liquidity-main-panel.png" alt=""><figcaption><p>The pools where you are providing liquidity are displayed here.
 There is only one in this example.</p></figcaption></figure>

 ### Step 2: Select Pool

-Select the pool you would like to remove liquidity from, either through the "My Liquidity" panel or directly from the pool list.
+Select the pool you would like to remove liquidity from, either through the **My Liquidity** panel or directly from the pool list.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-2-select-pool.png" alt=""><figcaption><p>STX-ALEX pool selection.</p></figcaption></figure>

 ### Step 3: Go to Remove Liquidity

-Once in the panel of the pool, select the "Remove Liquidity" tab.
+Once in the panel of the pool, select the `Remove Liquidity` tab.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-3-remove-tab.png" alt="" width="375"><figcaption></figcaption></figure>

 ### Step 4: Enter Amount to Remove

 For this step, it's important to have in mind that the LP tokens you hold represent your share of the pool's funds.
 By entering the LP token amount, you're specifying the portion of the pooled funds you want to withdraw.
-Clicking the "Max" button sets your entire LP token balance, indicating you want to remove all liquidity from the pool.
+Clicking the `Max` button sets your entire LP token balance, indicating you want to remove all liquidity from the pool.

 When you enter the amount of LP tokens, you are specifiyng amount you will transfer to the ALEX smart contract in order to receive your funds and any accrued fees in return.
 These fees are the ones accrued while holding those LP tokens.

-Once you have decided the LP token amount, click the "Remove" button.
+Once you have decided the LP token amount, click the `Remove` button.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-4-enter-amount.png" alt="" width="375"><figcaption><p>Example of removing all liquidity; the amount matches the LP token balance.</p></figcaption></figure>

 ### Step 5: Confirm Remove Liquidity

 A confirmation panel will appear where you can double check the amount.
-If everything looks correct, click "Confirm" :sunglasses:
+If everything looks correct, click `Confirm` :sunglasses:

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-5-confirm-remove-liquidity.png" alt="" width="375"><figcaption></figcaption></figure>

 ### Step 6: Confirm Transaction

-After clicking "Confirm", you will need to confirm the transaction in your wallet.
+After clicking `Confirm`, you will need to confirm the transaction in your wallet.
 Here, your Stacks wallet is interacting with the ALEX smart contract and is asking you for approval.
 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-6-reduce-position-function-args.png" alt="" width="375"><figcaption><p>Function arguments and confirmation button.</p></figcaption></figure>